tranandrew21/tranandrew21/README.md

 - 👋 Hi, I’m @tranandrew21
 - 👀 I’m interested in ...
-Full Stack Developing
+Backend Development
 - 🌱 I’m currently learning ...
 Python3, C++, and more.
 - 💞️ I’m looking to collaborate on ...
-Websites, programs, games.
+Websites, programs, databases.
 - 📫 How to reach me ...

 <!---